-&lt;sup>72 Demetri Sevastopulo and Kathrin Hille, "China tests new space capability with hypersonic missile," October 16, 2021, at https://www.ft.com/content/ba0a3cde-719b-4040-93cb-a486e1f843fb.
-China's Foreign Ministry Spokesperson used to launch HGVs, the Long March, a fractional orbital bombardment system (FOBS), launches the HGV into orbit before the HGV de-orbits to its target.
-This could provide China with a space-based global strike capability and further reduce the amount of target warning time prior to a strike.
+Reports indicate that China may have tested a nuclear-capable HGV79-launched by a Long March rocket-in August 2021.80 In contrast to the ballistic missiles that China has previously used to launch HGVs, the Long March, a fractional orbital bombardment system (FOBS), launches the HGV into orbit before the HGV de-orbits to its target.
+This could provide China with a space-based global strike capability and further reduce the amount of target warning time prior to a strike.81

 China has additionally tested the DF-ZF hypersonic glide vehicle at least nine times since 2014.
-U.S. defense officials have reportedly identified the range of the DF-ZF as approximately 1,200 miles and have stated that the missile may be capable of performing evasive maneuvers during flight.
-Although unconfirmed by intelligence agencies, some analysts believe the DF-ZF could have become operational as early as 2020.
-In addition, in August 2018 China successfully tested Starry Sky-2, a nuclear-capable hypersonic vehicle prototype.
-Some reports indicate that the Starry Sky-2 could be operational by 2025.
-U.S. officials have declined to comment on the program.
+U.S. defense officials have reportedly identified the range of the DF-ZF as approximately 1,200 miles and have stated that the missile may be capable of performing evasive maneuvers during flight.82 Although unconfirmed by intelligence agencies, some analysts believe the DF-ZF could have become operational as early as 2020.83 In addition, in August 2018 China successfully tested Starry Sky-2, a nuclear-capable hypersonic vehicle prototype.84 Some reports indicate that the Starry Sky-2 could be operational by 2025.85 U.S. officials have declined to comment on the program.86

-Although Russia has conducted research on hypersonic weapons technology since the 1980s, it accelerated its efforts in response to U.S. missile defense deployments in both the United States and Europe, and in response to the U.S. withdrawal from the Anti-Ballistic Missile Treaty in 2002.
-Detailing Russia's concerns, President Putin stated in 2018 that "the US is permitting constant, uncontrolled growth of the number of anti-ballistic missiles, improving their quality, and creating new missile launching areas.
-If we do not do something, eventually this will result in the complete devaluation of Russia's nuclear potential.
-Meaning that all of our missiles could simply be intercepted."
-Russia thus seeks hypersonic weapons, which can maneuver as they
+Although Russia has conducted research on hypersonic weapons technology since the 1980s, it accelerated its efforts in response to U.S. missile defense deployments in both the United States and Europe, and in response to the U.S. withdrawal from the Anti-Ballistic Missile Treaty in 2002.87 Detailing Russia's concerns, President Putin stated in 2018 that "the US is permitting